intel/QAT_Engine/README.md

 Example Intel&reg; Contiguous Memory Driver contained within the folder `qat_contig_mem` - Dual BSD/GPLv2 License.
-Please see the file headers within the `qat_contig_mem` folder and the full GPLv2 license contained in the file `LICENSE.GPL` within the `qat_contig_mem` folder.
+Please see the file headers within the `qat_contig_mem` folder, and the full GPLv2 license contained in the file `LICENSE.GPL` within the `qat_contig_mem` folder.

 Example Intel&reg; Quickassist Technology Driver Configuration Files contained within the folder hierarchy `qat` - Dual BSD/GPLv2 License.
-Please see the file  headers of the configuration files and the full GPLv2 license contained in the file `LICENSE.GPL` within the `qat` folder.
+Please see the file headers of the configuration files, and the full GPLv2 license contained in the file `LICENSE.GPL` within the `qat` folder.

 ## Features